davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

     - **description**: will be executed when the user presses 'Escape'.
   - **customSearchResultRenderer**
     - **type**: Function
-    - **description**: This function allows you to append your custom search result to a slot which Luigi provides for you.
+    - **description**: This function allows you to append your custom search result to a slot which AppLaunchpad provides for you.
 If this function is implemented the default search result popover is disabled.
     - **attributes**:
       - **searchResults**
         - **type**: Array